Artists Who Died by 50: Grant Wood

 Have you seen any Grant Wood paintings before this?

 During World War I, Grant Wood enlisted and hoped to see more of the world but was disappointed when the Army assigned him to artistic duties within the states.
-He never got to travel farther that a couple of states from home.
+He never got to travel farther than a couple of states from home.
 He was responsible for sketching cartoons for the Stars and Stripes as well as designing camouflage uniforms for the soldiers and painting camouflage on vehicles for use in jungle areas.

 After the war, his mother seemed to sense that he was giving up his dreams of becoming an artist, and so she saved all he sent her during the war; enough to send him to Europe to study painting.
 In true Grant Wood fashion, he tried everything: Impressionism, Post-Impressionism, Cubism, Realism and even Gothic painting in the old Renaissance style.
 He was especially influenced by Jan van Eyck the 15th-century Flemish artist.
 Back home, he took up residence in an old converted carriage house near his hometown of Cedar Rapids and turned it into an artist studio.
 He still worked on whatever would make money, hiring out his talents to many Iowa-based businesses when few commissions came through.
 He did sketches at the mortuary for promotional flyers, advertisements, business signs, and in one case, he designed the corn-themed décor (including chandelier) for a dining room of a hotel.